Children’s mental health

-The Children’s Mental Health Division promotes standardized diagnostic assessments and evidence-based practices to ensure accountability in the mental health system to produce the best possible results with existing resources for children and youth.
+Outcome measures assess clinical outcomes, such as emotional and behavioral functioning, and non-clinical outcomes, such as cost effectiveness and perception of care.
+DHS promotes standardized diagnostic assessments and evidence-based practices to ensure accountability in the mental health system to produce the best possible results with existing resources for children and youth.
 Outcome measures determine success in meeting the mental health needs of children and their families.

 Strengths and Difficulties Questionnaire (SDQ)

 The SDQ is a brief behavioral screening questionnaire for 3- to 16-year-olds to detect their general symptoms and developmental assets.
-The first section examines emotional symptoms, conduct problems, inattention-hyperactivity, peer problems and prosocial behavior.
+The first section examines emotional symptoms, conduct problems, inattention-hyperactivity, peer problems, and prosocial behavior.
 The second section assesses the impact of these symptoms on the child and the family or school environment.
 There is also a follow-up section that asks whether the intervention has reduced problems and helped in other ways.
 Children, parents and teachers can complete separate versions of the SDQ.

 Child and Adolescent Service Intensity Instrument (CASII)

 The CASII is an instrument designed to objectively determine the service needs of children and adolescents (ages 6 through 17).
-Mental health providers rate children and youth on eight dimensions in terms of the strengths and problems.
+Mental health providers rate children and youth on eight dimensions in terms of their strengths and problems.
 In addition to these ratings, the CASII provides a composite score and level of care recommendation.

 Early Childhood Service Intensity Instrument (ECSII)